ajguerrer/notebook/content/google-testing-blog/whittaker.md

 Instead, each of the three roles look at the product from different angles:

 - *SWE (Software Engineer)* - Feature creators responsible for their work.
-SWEs design and write features, and prove they work by writing and running tests.
+SWEs design and write features, and then prove they work by writing and running tests.
-- *SET (Software Engineer in Test)* - Codebase caretakers who enable SWEs to enforce quality.
-SETs refactor code for testability, and write test doubles and framework.
+- *SET (Software Engineer in Test)* - Codebase caretakers who enable SWEs to write tests.
+SETs refactor code for testability, and write test features including test doubles and test framework.
 - *TE (Test Engineer)* - Product experts who analyze quality and risk from the perspective of the user.
-TEs write automation scripts, drive test execution and interpret test results.[^15]
+TEs write large tests and automation scrips as well as drive test execution and interpret their results.[^15]

+SETs and TEs' are usually not involved early in the design phase of a product.
+Only when the product gains traction do they begin to exert their influence.[^19] [^21]

+SETs and SWEs have similar skill sets.
+Conversions from one role to another are common.[^20]

 Quality is a work in progress that relies on getting product out to users and receiving feedback as quickly as possible.
-As its being developed, a release is pushed through several channels in order of increasing confidence in product quality:
+As its being developed, a release is pushed through several channels in order of increasing confidence in quality:

 - *Canary* - Only fit for ultra tolerant users running experiments.
-- *Dev* - What developers use on their day-to-day work.
+- *Dev* - Used by developers for day-to-day work.
 - *Test* - Used internally for day-to-day work.
 - *Beta/Release* - Fit for external exposure.[^17]

+Tests are classified by scope, falling under three categories:

+- *Small* - Covers a single function, focusing on logic.
+- *Medium* - Covers a function and its nearest neighbors, focusing on interoperability.
+- *Large* -  Covers an entire user scenario, focusing on business requirements.[^18]

+If a test doesn't require human cleverness or intuition, it is automated.
+Bug reporting is automated too.[^18]

 [^1]: https://testing.googleblog.com/2009/06/7-plagues-of-software-testing.html
 [^2]: https://testing.googleblog.com/2009/06/by-james.html